-Although delayed due to impacts of the COVID-19 pandemic, construction of DKIST at the summit of Haleakalā on Maui, Hawai'i was completed in November 2021.
-The DKIST operations commissioning phase (OCP) began in December of the same year.
-Shared-risk science observations from the first peer-reviewed proposal cycle were made through CY 2022, including coordinated observing campaigns with other observatories.
-The second call for observing proposals was issued in the summer of CY 2022 for observations from late CY 2022 into CY 2023.
-Throughout 2022, there was considerable time for the development, testing, and verification of instrument configurations and combinations on the telescope.
+Although delayed due to impacts of the COVID-19 pandemic, construction of the Inouye Telescope at the summit of Haleakalā on Maui, Hawai'i was completed in November 2021.
+The operations commissioning phase began in December of the same year.
+Commissioning science observations from the first peer-reviewed proposal cycle were made through CY 2022, including coordinated campaigns with other observatories.
+The second call for proposals was issued in the summer of CY 2022 for observations from late CY 2022 into CY 2023.
+From 2022 through 2024, there was considerable time for the development, testing, and verification of instrument configurations and combinations on the telescope as the first generation of instruments was delivered and brought online.

-The DKIST Data Center is located in Boulder, Colorado at the NSO headquarters, where observational data will be curated and made publicly available after an initial proprietary period.
+The Inouye Telescope Data Center is located in Boulder, Colorado at the NSO headquarters, where observational data will be curated and made publicly available after an initial proprietary period.
 NSO data, including GONG data, are made available to the user community via the Virtual Solar Observatory.

-The importance of DKIST science has been reaffirmed by the National Academies of Sciences, Engineering, and Medicine in multiple decadal surveys for Astronomy and for Solar and Space Physics.
-The recently released 2020 Decadal Survey for Astronomy and Astrophysics, Pathways to Discovery (Astro2020) noted the importance of both global observations of our Sun, such as those provided by NSO's GONG facility, and detailed observations, such as those enabled by DKIST, which, it stated, "will revolutionize observations of the Sun's atmosphere."
+The importance of the science supported by the Inouye Telescope has been reaffirmed by the National Academies of Sciences, Engineering, and Medicine in multiple decadal surveys for Astronomy and for Solar and Space Physics.
+The 2020 Decadal Survey for Astronomy and Astrophysics, Pathways to Discovery (Astro2020) noted the importance of both global observations of our Sun, such as those provided by NSO's GONG facility, and detailed observations enabled by the Inouye Telescope, which it stated, "will revolutionize observations of the Sun's atmosphere."

 NSO has been in the process of transitioning away from its user facilities at Kitt Peak, Arizona and Sacramento Peak, New Mexico, which began operations in 1962 and 1969, respectively.
 Although both sites were once the best ground-based facilities available to the entire U.S. solar research community, there are currently better ground-based facilities both inside and outside the United States.
 NSO provides limited site infrastructure support at the Sunspot Solar Observatory (formerly Sacramento Peak Observatory) to New Mexico State University (NMSU), which is responsible for the science operations of the Dunn Solar Telescope.
 The McMath Pearce Solar Telescope on Kitt Peak was transitioned to NSF's National Optical-Infrared Astronomy Research Laboratory (NOIRLab) as an astronomy outreach center.
-NISP's SOLIS telescope was removed from Kitt Peak National Observatory, which is operated by New Jersey Institute of Technology with support from multiple agencies including NSF and the National Aeronautics and Space Administration (NASA).
+NISP's SOLIS telescope was removed from Kitt Peak National Observatory, which is operated by New Jersey Institute of Technology with support from multiple agencies, including NSF and the National Aeronautics and Space Administration (NASA).
 SOLIS has been installed in a new telescope enclosure and is in a commissioning phase.
 Operations and maintenance will continue to be supported by NSO.